APUtils/KeyboardAvoidingView/README.md

 ## Usage

-Common usage: set `KeyboardAvoidingView` class to any view in storyboard (usually it's base container) that you want to adjust it's bottom constraint or frame height to avoid keyboard.
+Just set `KeyboardAvoidingView` class to any view in storyboard (usually it's base container) that you want to adjust it's bottom constraint or frame height to avoid keyboard.

+In most cases it should be only one `KeyboardAvoidingView` for screen.
+Be sure to not create nested `KeyboardAvoidingView`'s.

 <img src="Example/KeyboardAvoidingView/Images/KeyboardAvoidingClassSelect.png"/>